bakhuiyong/Wav2Vec-2.0-based-violence-scene-detection-using-only-audio-data/README.md

 ## Proposed System

 The proposed system is as follows.
 The MediaEval2015 audio signal is input to the pre-trained Wav2Vec 2.0.
-After that, the violent scenes are classified with a classifier.
+After that, the violent scenes are detected with a classifier.

 <img src="/images/model.png" width="50%" height="130">